EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 .. hint:: Starting from version 1 beta8, Mikado allows to use externally defined metrics for the transcripts.
 These can be accessed using the keyword "external.<name of the metrics>" within the configuration file.
 See the :ref:`relevant section <external-metrics>` for details.

 .. important:: Starting from Mikado 1 beta 8, it is possible to use metrics with values between 0 and 1 directly as scores, without rescaling.
-This feature is available only
+This feature is available only for metrics whose values naturally lie between 0 and 1, or that are boolean in nature.

 +-------------------------------------+-----------------------------------------------------------+-------------+-------------+--------------+